On the number of outer automorphisms of the automorphism group of a right-angled Artin group: Overview

-We prove both theorems by exhibiting classes of right-angled Artin groups over which the groups in question grow without bound.
-We introduce the notions of an \emph{austere graph} and an \emph{austere graph with star cuts} in Sections 2 and 4, respectively.
+We prove the three theorems by exhibiting classes of right-angled Artin groups over which the groups in question grow without bound.
+We introduce the notions of an \emph{austere graph} and a \emph{weakly austere graph} in Sections 2 and 4, respectively.
 These lead to tractable decompositions of $\aut(\raag)$ and $\out(\raag)$, which then yield numerous members of $\out(\autraag)$ and $\out(\out(\raag))$.
 Our methods do not obviously yield infinite order elements of $\out(\autraag)$; we discuss this further in Section 5.

 \textbf{Outline of paper.} In Section 2, we recall the finite generating set of $\aut(\raag)$ and give the proof of Theorem B. Sections 3 and 4 contain two proofs of Theorem A; first for right-angled Artin groups with non-trivial centre, then for those with trivial centre.
 In Section 5, we discuss generalisations of this work, including the question of extremal behaviour of $\out(\autraag)$.
+The potential existence of infinite order members of $\out(\autraag)$ is also discussed in Section 5, along with some difficulties of approaching this question.
 The Appendix contains a calculation used in the proof of Proposition \ref{splitdecomp}.

-\textbf{Acknowledgements.} The author thanks his PhD supervisor Tara Brendle for her guidance and insight, and also thanks Ruth Charney and Karen Vogtmann for helpful discussions.
+\textbf{Acknowledgements.} The author thanks his PhD supervisor Tara Brendle for her guidance and insight, and also thanks Corey Bregman, Ruth Charney and Karen Vogtmann for helpful discussions.
 The author is grateful for the hospitality of the Institute for Mathematical Research at Eidgen\"{o}ssische Technische Hochschule Z\"{u}rich, where part of this work was completed.
-The author also thanks Dan Margalit for helpful comments on an earlier draft of this paper.
+The author also thanks Dan Margalit and an anonymous referee for helpful comments on an earlier draft of this paper.